How to Manage Your Childcare Waiting List with a Template

 Check in periodically

 Frequent updates build trust.
-If a family is still waiting for a spot for their child, an update assures them they are still on your list and helps mitigate parent calls and inquiries.
-Families are likely on multiple wait lists, and periodic check-ins tell them you haven't forgotten about them.
+If a family is still waiting for a spot for their child, an update assures them they are still on your list and helps mitigate calls and inquiries.
+Families are likely on multiple wait lists, and periodic check-ins tell them you have not forgotten about them.

-When you check in, it's also a good idea to ask families to update their contact information in case anything has changed.
-With a tool like brightwheel, parents can easily update their profiles after their children are enrolled, reducing your administrative load.
+When you check in, it is also a good idea to ask families to update their contact information in case anything has changed.
+With a tool like brightwheel, families can easily update their profiles after their children are enrolled, reducing your administrative load.

 Include common FAQs about the waiting list process

-One of the easiest things you can do to streamline your waiting list process is to attach frequently asked questions (FAQs) with your childcare waiting list form or add them to your waiting list section on your website.
-Although you have outlined your waitlist policies, parents may wonder why another child got in before theirs, whether there is anything they can do to be moved up or off the waiting list, or whether or not they can come for another tour.
+One of the easiest things you can do to streamline your process is to attach frequently asked questions (FAQs) with your waiting list form or add them to the waiting list section on your website.
+Although you have outlined your policies, families may wonder why another child got in before theirs, whether there is anything they can do to be moved up, or if they can come for another tour.

 Creating a relevant and effective FAQ resource for families will require you to first put yourself in their shoes and determine what information they would like to know.
 You can also draw from common questions families frequently ask you.
-A few examples of common FAQs include:
+A few examples include:

-• Can I visit the center before accepting the space?
+• Can I visit the program before accepting the space?

 • Is there a waitlist application fee?